Skip to content

 The Need For Recovery scale measures the subjective feeling of the need to take a break and recuperate from the emotional and physical demands of a day at work.

-Originally derived from a sample of 68775 shift workers in the Netherlands, it is comprised of eleven dichotomous Yes/No questions.
+Originally derived from a sample of 68775 shift workers in the Netherlands, it comprises 11 dichotomous Yes/No questions.

-In the emergency department, there are a number of extrinsic factors that might impact our Need For Recovery.
+In the emergency department, several extrinsic factors may affect our Need For Recovery.
 These include departmental crowding, lack of resources, and ambulances queuing out the door.
 The assumption is that the daily accumulation of such tiring shifts, without a restorative break, can impact our long-term health and increase occupational stress.

 To assess our current performance, it might be worth taking a snapshot of the adult and paediatric emergency department workforce.
 PERUKI and TERN combined their might to do just this.